As a soccer coach, one of the most daunting tasks is conducting tryouts.

 Top 5 Soccer Tryout Drills

-Start with four lines of players lined up behind each other.
-Once the coach blows the whistle, the first player in each line dribbles their ball to the cone, stops, taps the cone with their feet 10 times, and then dribbles back to their original starting point.
+Start with three lines of players.
+On the coach’s whistle, the first player in each line dribbles their ball to the cone, stops, taps the cone with their feet 10 times, and then dribbles back to their original starting point.

 When the player returns to their starting position, the following player in the line starts, and the drill is repeated until each player in line has had a turn.